Maquon, Illinois

 Maquon is a village in Knox County, Illinois, United States.
 The population was 218 at the 2020 census.
 It is part of the Galesburg Micropolitan Statistical Area.

 Etymology

 According to the 1976 book, "History of Maquon and Vicinity" by Ruth Simkins Swearingen, the name derives from the Potawatomi word "Amaquonsippi", literally meaning "mussel river", i.e. "spoon-shaped-shell river", which was simplified to "Maquon", i.e. "spoon".
+Nearby Spoon River takes its name from this meaning.

 History

+The village was platted by Pernach Owen and Elisha Thurman in 1837 under the name Bennington, likely from Bennington, Vermont.
+In 1858 its name was changed to Maquon.

-Oral reports by residents referred to a nineteenth century battle between the Potawatomi and "white settlers" at Haw Creek Township, northeast from the center of Maquon.
+Oral reports by residents referred to a nineteenth-century battle between the Potawatomi and "white settlers" at Haw Creek Township, northeast from the center of Maquon.
 The Potawatomi were forced away from Maquon.

 Geography

 Maquon is located in southern Knox County.
 Illinois Route 97 passes through the center of the village, leading northwest 16 mi to Galesburg, the county seat, and southeast 1.5 mi to Illinois Route 8.

 According to the 2021 census gazetteer files, Maquon has a total area of 0.16 sqmi, all land.
 The village sits on a low bluff 1 mi north and west of the Spoon River.